Alhambra RV Park Frequently asked questions and answers

 Are campfires allowed?
 Can I cut wood from the trees in the park?

 Generally campfires are allowed within the provided fire rings.
 Lodge pole fire wood bundles (double the size of a normal bundle) are avaialbe for $7.50.
 Let us know at check- in what you'll need.
-You are welcome to burn any branches that have fallen, but please do not remove any wood from the park.
+You are welcome to burn any branches that have fallen, but please do not cut or remove any wood from the trees in the park.
 Any wood brought into the park needs to cut to proper size and cannot be left at your campsite when you check out.
 Current campfire restrictions can be found here.